 I am a professional singer, author, and broadcaster.
 In fact, I have worn many hats, but as I always say – I am a singer first.

 Last year when the pandemic hit, all performing work ceased.
 My response was to start my literary YouTube show WRITER’S BLOCK, specialising in interviewing the authors of novels, memoirs and other texts.
 I am growing it slowly but I’m really enjoying working for myself.
-Guest so far have included authors, actors, singers, dancers and composers.
 Guests so far have included authors, actors, singers, dancers and composers, such as Murdoch Mysteries author Maureen Jennings, actor Richard Chamberlain, Alison Arngrim (Nellie in The Little House on the Prairie), actress Kate O’Toole, songstress and comedienne, Dillie Keane and many, many more.

 Thankfully, I was no stranger to live-broadcasting and trained with Glenn Kinsey, Pozitiv Productions, the United Kingdom’s foremost television and media trainer for the first time in 2004 and went back for more punishment in 2005, on both occasions training at, Millbank Studios, Westminster, London.

 In my youth, I threw myself into theatre, concerts, and some TV, directly from school, picking up small roles as a P.E.
 Teacher in RTE’s Fair City, or being featured in small roles in movies such as After Midnight, The Commitments and Angela’s Ashes.
 But by that time, I was already a classical concert singer and felt I wanted to sing internationally.
 To do that, I needed languages, and so, France came calling.